Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (6) Annually thereafter, to cover a total monitoring period of at least five growing seasons.

-(c) The Planning and Community Development Director shall have the authority to extend the monitoring and surety period and require additional monitoring reports and maintenance activities beyond the initial five-year monitoring period for any project that involves creation or restoration of forested wetland or buffer communities, does not meet the performance standards identified in the mitigation plan, does not provide adequate replacement for the functions and values of the impacted critical area, or otherwise warrants additional monitoring.
-(Ord.
-773, Sec.
-2, 2008)
+(c) The Planning and Community Development Director or designee shall have the authority to extend the monitoring and surety period and require additional monitoring reports and maintenance activities beyond the initial five-year monitoring period for any project that involves one or a combination of the following factors:

 14.88.278 Bonding (Security Mechanism).

-(a) If the development proposal is subject to compensatory mitigation, the applicant shall enter into an agreement with the City to complete the mitigation plan approved by the City and shall post a mitigation surety to ensure mitigation is fully functional.
+(a) If the development proposal is subject to compensatory mitigation, the applicant shall enter into an agreement with the City to complete the mitigation plan approved by the City and shall post a mitigation performance surety to ensure mitigation is fully functional.

 (b) The surety shall be in the amount of 150 percent of the estimated cost of the uncompleted actions or the estimated cost of restoring the functions and values of the critical area that are at risk, whichever is greater.
-The surety shall be based on a detailed, itemized cost estimate of the mitigation activity including clearing and grading, plant materials, plant installation, irrigation, weed management, and all other costs.
+The surety shall be based on a detailed, itemized cost estimate of the mitigation activity including clearing and grading, plant materials, plant installation, irrigation, weed management, monitoring and all other costs.

 (c) The surety shall be in the form of an assignment of funds, bond, security device, or other means acceptable to the City Finance Director in consultation with the City Attorney.